Generalized Collisional Fluid Theory for Multi-Component, Multi-Temperature Plasma Using The Linearized Boltzmann Collision Operator for Scrape-Off Layer/Edge Applications: General expressions for the bracket integrals

 Choosing $k_{\i\j}$ fixes $d_{\i\j}$ and vice versa, and note therefore that $\Omega_{\i\j}^{lr}$ is a functional of $d_{\i\j}$ and the effective cross-section $\phi^{(l)}_{\i\j}$.} Essentially we are now left with calculating the effective cross sections $\phi^{(l)}_{\i\j}$, which in turn depend on the physics of the particle-potential interaction.
 Therefore, the choice of potential is crucial to calculating these effective cross sections accurately.
 We essentially have a choice between pure Coulomb potential or the shielded Coulomb potential, as these are the only ones that apply to fully ionized plasmas in the fusion domain.
 However, there are always integrability and convergence issues with the potentials used in these calculations.
 For example, the pure Coulomb potential diverges at the limit of low collision angles with high impact parameters which constitute the majority of collisions in a hot plasma.
 This is usually mitigated by choosing a cutoff for the integral at the Debye length radius, which then leads to a converged integral.
 For the shielded Coulomb potential, for high energy and low angle interactions, it may lead to an issue where some forms of the integrals obtained do not converge at high impact parameter limits.
 Some physical approximations, such as ignoring large angle collisions for the shielded Coulomb potential part of the integration, are used to express the integral approximately in forms that converge.
 From a modelling point of view, it is worth keeping in mind that these two potentials will offer slightly different collisional coefficients, which can provide a range of values which could be useful for comparison with experiments.

 In general, the integration of the effective cross-sections with the shielded Coulomb potential is not so simple, and often has to be manually done for different values of $l$, with unique approximations applied at each value.
-However, it is possible to find the asymptotic values of the cross-sections through a perturbation method\cite{kihara_coefficients_1959}. { For our case, the asymptotic form of $\Omega$-integral for the shielded Coulomb potential looks like
+However, it is possible to find the asymptotic values of the cross-sections through a perturbation method\cite{kihara_coefficients_1959}. { For our case, the asymptotic form of $\Omega$-integral for the shielded Coulomb potential looks like\footnote{A previous version of this article had a typographical error in the expression for $ \Omega^{lr}_{\i\j,sh}(d_{\i\j})$.
+The factor inside the Coulomb logarithm should be 1 and not 4.}

 }where

 where $T$ is the plasma common temperature given by $T=(1/n)\sum_\i n_\i T_\i$, where $\Delta_{\i\j}$ is the mean distance of closest approach (also called the ``particle diameter''), $\lambda_D$ is the Debye length given by